draget/w251_hw7/README.md

 - Describe your solution in detail.
 What neural network did you use?
 What dataset was it trained on?
 What accuracy does it achieve?

 - Does it achieve reasonable accuracy in your empirical tests?
 Would you use this solution to develop a robust, production-grade system?

+Yes - the accuracy is very good, with no false detections.
+It can detect faces side on as well as front but doesn't deal quite as well with blurring in low light as the simple OpenCV detector.

 - What framerate does this method achieve on the Jetson?
 Where is the bottleneck?